nfroidure/svgicons2svgfont/README.md

 **Warning:**  The descent is a positive value!

 The ascent formula is: ascent = fontHeight - descent.

+#### options.metadata
+Type: `String`
+Default value: `undefined`

+The font [metadata](http://www.w3.org/TR/SVG/metadata.html).
+You can set any character data in but it is the be suited place for a copyright mention.

 #### options.log
 Type: `Function`